PureAsbestos/Image-palettizer/README.md

 - Add the ability to work with multiple images, videos, and animated gifs (encode videos as gifs?)
 - Add an optimized color palette generator
 - Add GUI examples
+- The ability to dither using a loaded image as the threshold matrix (this is especially useful for dithering with a blue-noise texture, but any texture can be used)